teaforthecat/bones/README.md

 ## So far so good

-1. First create the users with this line `#_(map create-user users)` in the `http.clj` file
+1. First create some users in memory with this line `#_(map create-user users)` in the `http.clj` file
+2. Then start the system by evaluating `(system/start-system sys)` in the `userspace/core.clj` file
-2. Then login with "jerry:jerry" as below to get a token
+3. Then login with "jerry:jerry" as below to get a token
-3. Then setup an SSE event listener
+4. Then setup an SSE event listener
-4. Then post to a command
+5. Then post to a command
-5. See the output on the event listener
+6. See the output on the event listener

 ```bash